biopet/biopet-schemas/README.md

 biopet-schemas
 ==============

-Schemas for the biopet summary files.
+Schemas for the statistics output by Biopet at various stages of the analyses.
 All schemas are based on v4 of the [JSON schema specification](http://json-schema.org/).